-Course Requirements: Three writing exercises (~3-4 pages each), and a take home final.
-You will be expected to keep up with the course readings, think and write about course texts, attend and participate in class, and check your MIX e-mail account daily.
+Course Requirements: Three writing exercises (~3 pages each), three responses to peer work, and a take-home final.
+You will be expected to keep up with the course readings, think and write about course texts, attend and participate in class, and to check your MIX e-mail account daily.